avidunixuser/UsedCarFeatureImportance/README.md

 - Next, the data visualization features were explored deeply and the correlation between the features is examined.
 - Subsequently, ML models are implemented to predict the price of car.

-- From the table below, Random Forest, AdaBoost, and XGBoost are the best model for the prediction of the used car prices.
+- From the table below, Random Forest, AdaBoost, and XGBoost are the best models for the prediction of the used car prices.
 - We deployed Random Forest and XGBoost in production.

 <center>